 This unique and beautifully painted gypsy caravan has been built on an original 1930s dray base.
 It was locally made and painted this summer and has new curtains, upholstery and bedding.

-This hut is comfortable for two but can be used by a family of four as there is a second bed under the main bed suitable for smaller children (aged approximately 4 -9 years as it is only 5 feet long).
-We charge 5 pounds for each younger guest per night and will provide a sleeping bag with integral pillow and a towel.
+This hut is comfortable for two but can be used by a family of four as there is a second bed under the main bed suitable for smaller children (aged approximately 4 - 10 years as it is only 5 feet long).
+We charge £10 for each younger guest per night and will provide a sleeping bag with integral pillow.

-There is no electric - after all, who would want it when you can use fairy lights and tea lights (although we do provide an LED lantern and light in case you want to read).
+There is a double plug socket which can be used for the fairy lights, a lamp or recharging phones.
+(We do provide an LED lantern and light in case you want to read).

 Our gypsy caravan is snuggled into the wooded area at the end of the garden, close to the fields behind, regularly grazed by deer who have become quite used to us now.
 We have even seen both fallow and roe deer at the same time.
-A fox will do his nightly rounds and walks across the fence line daily although he can sometimes be seen in the middle of the day too.
+Guests have sometimes seen a fox or a badger in the field too.

 There is a small secluded grassy area outside the caravan with a bench seat and a chiminea.
 Alternatively, you might choose to sit on the small seats built into the doorway of the gypsy caravan.
 From here you can peek through the arch to the pond.